syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Creating Data Model for the SfListView
+## Creating data model for the SfListView

-Create a data model to bind it to the control.
+Create a data model to bind to the control.

-Create a simple data source as shown in the following code example in a new class file and save it as BookInfo.cs file.
+Create a simple data source as shown in the following code example in a new class file and save it as **BookInfo.cs** file.

 {% highlight c# %}
 public class BookInfo : INotifyPropertyChanged